Nearly two years into the global Covid-19 pandemic and there is no end in sight.

 Countries that were once free of the disease are locking down again as new strains take root.
 Some leaders are even saying we’ll have to get used to living with Covid, just like the common cold.

 Until we squash this disease fully, it’s important everyone does their best to keep themselves safe.
-That includes at home and in the workplace.
+From gyms and swimming pools to home and the workplace.

 HVAC and Covid